meilisearch/documentation/reference/features/settings.md

 ::: warning

 If some documents do not contain the attribute defined in a custom ranking rule, the application of the ranking rule is undefined and the search results might not be sorted as you expected.

-We recommend providing documents that all contain the attribute filled in the ranking rule.
+We recommend that all your documents contain any attribute used in a custom ranking rule.
+For example, if you set the custom ranking rule `desc(year)`, make sure that all your documents contain the attribute `year`.

 :::